plone/plone.restapi/docs/source/users.md

 ---
+myst:
   html_meta:
     "description": "Available users in a Plone site can be created, queried, updated, and deleted by interacting with the /@users endpoint on portal root."
     "property=og:description": "Available users in a Plone site can be created, queried, updated, and deleted by interacting with the /@users endpoint on portal root."
     "property=og:title": "Users"
     "keywords": "Plone, plone.restapi, REST, API, Users"
 ---

 # Users